On This Page

-What sets us apart from other design schools is the practice-based, studio-led approach to our degrees, which supported by interdisciplinary collaboration between the specialty areas, fosters an engaged and flexible design culture.
+What sets us apart from other design schools is the practice-based, studio-led approach to our degrees, which are supported by interdisciplinary collaboration between the specialty areas, fosters an engaged and flexible design culture.

-The UTS School of Design encourages its students to immerse themselves into industry projects and international competitions to enhance their technical and critical thinking skills.
+The UTS School of Design encourages its students to immerse themselves in industry projects and international competitions to enhance their technical and critical thinking skills.
 This practical, real-world approach provides our graduates with a seamless transition to professional practice.

 Our research is focused on practical outcomes engaging with industry, government and the community, including:

 - emerging fields critical to the future of design such as interactivity and the compatibility of products and spaces with the environment

 - practice-based, practice-led and practice-integrated methodologies for designers